n5amd/Multi-Reflector-Installer/README.md

 # Multi-Reflector-Installer (Proof of Concept)
 The script is very much currently a proof of concept.
-The concept is, This will build you a 3 mode Ham radio digital voice reflector that will transcode Yaesu Fusion, DMR, and D-Star with the help of AMBED and AMBE vocoder chips.
-I did not build each application, this script simply goes through the install steps for each application for you and configures apache for the dashboards.
+The concept is, This will build you a 3 mode Ham radio digital voice reflector server that will transcode Yaesu Fusion, DMR, and D-Star with the help of AMBED and AMBE vocoder chips.
+I did not build each application.
+This script simply goes through the install steps for each application for you and configures apache for the dashboards.
 Features and abilities coming...

 #### This script will install the following:
   - XLXD